restic/restic/doc/030_preparing_a_new_repo.rst

    $ export OS_AUTH_TOKEN=<MY_AUTH_TOKEN>

-Restic should be compatible with `OpenStack RC file
+Restic should be compatible with an `OpenStack RC file
 <https://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html>`__
 in most cases.

 Once environment variables are set up, a new repository can be created.
-The name of swift container and optional path can be specified.
+The name of the Swift container and optional path can be specified.
 If the container does not exist, it will be created automatically:

 .. code-block:: console